In one of the projects, the task was to develop a Windows application for managing user sessions in a computer club.

 Inno Setup is one of the most powerful installer creators.
 In the 20 years since the release, it became popular among software developers and repackers, i.e. people who modify installation files.

 Inno Setup supports working with the registry, execution of additional applications at any stage of the installation and using Pascal scripting to access the Windows API.
-Notably, there are many articles and guides for using Inno Setup, including in Russian.
+Notably, there are many articles and guides for using Inno Setup.
 There is also a quite active community with many users ready to give advice, as well as many examples and articles about the challenges encountered and how they were solved.

 The classic Inno Setup Compiler application supports two scripting modes.